-Operating revenues at the University as of June 30, 2012 increased by 8.6% over the previous fiscal year.
+Operating revenues at the University as of June 30, 2013 increased by 2.4% over the previous fiscal year.
 The following is a brief summary of the significant changes:

-• Student fee revenues, after scholarship allowances, were \$183.3 million in 2012, compared to \$170.1 million in 2011.
-This increase is a result of enrollment changes and a tuition increase approved by the Kansas Board of Regents for fiscal year 2012.

-- Grants and contracts (federal, state and local, and non-governmental) increased \$12.2 million from the previous fiscal year.
-This category of revenue includes funds received for sponsored research activities and athletic contractual agreements. - Sales and services increased \$10.3 million from the previous fiscal year. - Auxiliary enterprises increased \$1.4 million from the previous fiscal year.
+- Student fee revenues, after scholarship allowances, were \$202 million in 2013, compared to \$183.3 million in 2012.
+This increase is a result of an enrollment growth of 515 students and a tuition increase approved by the Kansas Board of Regents for fiscal year 2013. - Grants and contracts (federal, state and local, and non-governmental) increased \$4.2 million from the previous fiscal year.
+This category of revenue includes funds received for sponsored research activities and athletic contractual agreements. - Sales and services decreased \$2.9 million from the previous fiscal year. - Auxiliary enterprises increased \$4.2 million from the previous fiscal year.
 Auxiliary enterprises include Housing, Parking, University health services, Child Care Center and a variety of other smaller services.
-The increase is attributable to an increase in housing fees, as well as an expansion in the housing system infrastructure. - Other operating revenues decreased \$0.2 million and contributions increased \$5.5 million, which are both directly attributed to the K-State Athletics, Inc.
+The increase is attributable to an increase in housing fees, as well as an expansion in the housing system infrastructure. - Other operating revenues increased \$3.9 million and contributions decreased \$13.6 million, which are both directly attributed to the K-State Athletics, Inc.

-Total non-operating revenues were down 2.5% from the prior year from \$190.4 million to \$185.5 million.
+Total non-operating revenues were up 3% from the prior year from \$185.5 million to \$191.2 million.
 The following is a brief summary of the significant changes:

-- State appropriations, the largest single source of revenue at the University, decreased from \$164.7 million to \$161.5 million. - Investment income decreased \$2.2 million, which is reflective of national market conditions. - Student fees collected for capital projects increased \$0.2 million. - Non-operating federal grants and contracts increased \$0.4 million, predominately consisting of PELL grant revenue.
+- State appropriations, the largest single source of revenue at the University, increased from \$161.5 million to \$166.3 million. - Local appropriations remained constant. - Investment income increased \$0.6 million, which is reflective of national market conditions. - Student fees collected for capital projects and non-operating federal grants and contracts remained consistent with the previous fiscal year.